Badenoch criticises Tory plotters but does not rule out leadership bid

 It was put to her that she was frustrated by her colleagues’ behaviour, to which she replied: “Extremely frustrated.”

-Senior Conservatives have leapt to the defence of Mr Sunak to remain rather than move on to their fourth leader since their 2019 general election victory.

-The public warring has done nothing to soothe Tory nerves as Labour remains 23 points clear in the polls – with the next election set to take place this year.
+Senior Conservatives have leapt to Mr Sunak’s defence as infighting broke out into the open this week starting with Sir Simon’s intervention.

-Will Dry, a former aide who conducted polling in No 10, said the country is “on course for at least a decade of Labour rule” as it emerged he had joined a rebel plot to topple the PM.
+Will Dry, a former aide who conducted polling in No 10, later said the country is heading for “at least a decade of Labour rule” as it emerged he had joined a rebel plot to topple the PM.

-Tory peer Lord David Frost used the YouGov research to argue the Conservatives are “going to lose, and lose bad, unless we do something about it”.

-The former Cabinet minister was named as the contact on the poll, but it was commissioned by a group calling itself the Conservative Britain Alliance.
+The former Cabinet minister was named as the contact on the YouGov research, but it was commissioned by a group calling itself the Conservative Britain Alliance.

-As first reported by the Times, Lord Frost was warned he could be stripped of the Conservative whip as he refused to say who funded the poll.

-The peer was said to have been “taken aback” by repeated challenging from the Conservative leader of the Lords, Lord True.

-Lord Frost is understood to have been told he could lose the whip if he had worked with another party after being pressed on whether Reform UK stumped up the funds.
+Lord Frost has not said who funded the poll but is understood to have been warned he could have the Tory whip withdrawn if he worked with another party after being pressed on whether Reform UK stumped up the funds.

-A source close to the peer said: “I can confirm the meeting took place but Lord Frost, even on background, won’t reveal the content of a private meeting.
-It’s not his style.”
+The research was published just as MPs were weighing up how to vote on the Prime Minister’s Safety of Rwanda Bill – timing seen by some as designed to inflict damage on his leadership.

+Senior party figures including Ms Badenoch have hailed him as the best candidate to lead the country to the polls this year rather than what would be a fourth leader since their 2019 general election victory.